Kappal Muthalaali

-Kappalu Muthalali is a 2009 Indian Malayalam-language comedy drama film co-written and directed Thaha.
+Kappalu Muthalali is a 2009 Indian Malayalam-language comedy drama film co-written and directed by Thaha.
 It stars Ramesh Pisharody and Sarayu in their debut film roles, also starring Jagadish and Mukesh.

 Plot

 Bhoominathan keeps big aspirations in his life.
 His dreams are all revolving around a property in the city, which he inherited.
 Bhoominathan finds that making a tourist resort in the land, is the best possible business which can bring him big returns.
 He starts to realise his plans to build a resort by digging down for making a good basement.
 And he finds to his astonishment, the archaic remnants of a ship.

 Bhoomi takes no time to inform the archaeological department which lands him to further trouble and his project of resort building gets blocked.
 Bhoomi has got a friend in Radhika, who also works with the same department.
 Now with the help of some fresh ideas from her, he plans to venture into a new arena of business.